 Partly to share them with you, our audience.
 Because like us, we know you always want to learn more about e-Commerce.
 But, also to reflect on how relevant the learnings still were.

 Online store context

 The client was a large multinational food manufacturer who’d just started their e-Commerce journey.

-Their e-Commerce plan at the time was supplying product images and information to online retailers.
-In the same way as they supported the retailer’s catalogues.
+Their e-Commerce plan at the time was to supply product images and information to online retailers.
+In the same way they supported the retailer’s catalogues.
 Online promotions were basically an extension of in-store promotions.
 There was little contact with the retailer’s online team.
 No sharing of digital data.
 No digital insights.
 There were no links between brand websites and online stores.

 The only “opportunities” were to spend digital media money to feature on the retailer sites.
-But there was little data and measurement to support this.
-So, this company decided to take control of the channel, and launch their own D2C online store.
+However, there was little data and measurement to support this.
+So, this company decided to take control of the channel and launch their own D2C online store.